francisco-renteria/moviemoji/README.md

 ### How It Works

 1. **Input**: Users input a movie title into the search bar.
-2. **Backend Processing**: The frontend sends a request to our backend API, hosted at [Moviemoji API](https://github.com/francisco-renteria/moviemoji-api), which retrieves movie data from TMDB.
+2. **Backend Processing**: The frontend sends a request to our backend API, hosted at [TMDB2EMOJIS API](https://github.com/francisco-renteria/TMDB2EMOJIS-api), which retrieves movie data from TMDB.
 3. **NLP Extraction**: The API uses NLP to analyze the synopsis and extract keywords.
-4. **Emoji Selection**: Based on these keywords, Moviemoji selects relevant emojis to visually represent the movie.
+4. **Emoji Selection**: Based on these keywords, TMDB2EMOJIS selects relevant emojis to visually represent the movie.
 5. **Display**: The emojis are displayed alongside the movie title, providing a unique and engaging viewing experience.

 ### Technologies Used